sentry07/vscode-amx-netlinx/README.md

 * `extension.netlinx_help`: Opens the AMX Netlinx help reference file.
 * `extension.netlinx_diag`: Opens the AMX Netlinx Diagnostics executable (if installed).
 * `extension.netlinx_transfer`: Opens the AMX File Transfer Utility (if installed).
+* `extension.netlinx_openincludefolder`: Opens the global Netlinx includes folder in the current workspace (if configured in settings)
+* `extension.netlinx_openlibraryfolder`: Opens the global Netlinx libraries folder in the current workspace (if configured in settings)
+* `extension.netlinx_openmodulefolder`: Opens the global Netlinx modules folder in the current workspace (if configured in settings)

 ## Extension Settings